LSH9832/edgeyolo/README.md

                  --batch 1
                  --save-dir ./output/detect/imgs    # if you press "s", the current frame will be saved in this dir --fp16
-                 --no-fuse                # do not reparameterizing model
+                 --no-fuse                # do not reparameterize model
                  --no-label               # do not draw label with class name and confidence
 ```